tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Product Dimensions/README.md

 * **2024-08-19**

-  * fix for text block being hidden in footer
+  * fix for text blocks being hidden in footer
   * bumped version to 0.2.1

 * **2024-08-16**